 Happy Women's Day!
 Today, we celebrate the incredible achievements of women in every field, from CEOs to stay-at-home moms.
 While we should honor women every day of the year, today is a special reminder to reflect on the social, economic, cultural, and political contributions women have made globally, as well as the challenges they still face.
 It is a day to recognize the incredible role that women play in society, and to reflect on the challenges that women still face and need to be addressed for a more equal and just world.
-This year, as we celebrate Women's Day here at Seven Clean Seas, it's important to remember not only the critical role that women play in solving environmental challenges, but also the challenges they face as one of the groups most affected by the environmental crisis.
+This year, as we celebrate Women's Day here at Seven Clean Seas, it's important to remember not only the critical role that women play in solving the plastic crisis, but also the challenges they face as one of the groups most affected by it.

 In many parts of the world, women face a disproportionate burden of the impacts of plastic pollution, particularly in low- and middle-income countries where they often work in the waste sector.
 As a result, women make up a significant proportion of the informal waste sector, where they frequently work in hazardous and low-paid conditions to collect and sort plastic waste.